island-lang/island-lang.github.io/README.md

 ## Loops

-**Loops** are control flow statements for specifying code to be executed repeatedly.
+**Loops** are control flow mechanisms for specifying code to be executed repeatedly.

 In Island, **loops are grounded in functional iteration patterns** and describe iterative progression in a more declarative way than in conventional imperative languages.